The Key Terms You Must Know

 EPOModerateLimitedNoNot coveredLower cost, no referrals needed

-HDHP + HSALowestVariesVariesVariesHealthy, want to contribute to HSA
+HDHP + HSALowestVariesVariesVariesHealthy, want to build HSA

 HSA: The Triple Tax Advantage

-If you have a High Deductible Health Plan (HDHP β€” defined in 2025 as a deductible of at least $1,650 individual/$3,300 family), you can open a Health Savings Account (HSA).
-The HSA offers three tax benefits in one:
+If you have a High Deductible Health Plan (HDHP - defined in 2025 as a deductible of at least $1,650 individual/$3,300 family), you can open a Health Savings Account (HSA).
+Three tax benefits in one:

-1. Contributions are tax-deductible: Reduce your taxable income by the amount you contribute (up to $4,300 individual/$8,550 family in 2025)
+1. Contributions are tax-deductible: Cut your taxable income by the amount you contribute (up to $4,300 individual/$8,550 family in 2025)

-3. Withdrawals for qualified medical expenses are tax-free: Use the money for medical, dental, or vision expenses with no tax owed
+3. Withdrawals for qualified medical expenses are tax-free: Use the money for medical, dental, or vision with no tax owed

-After age 65, HSA funds can be withdrawn for any purpose (taxed as ordinary income β€” like a traditional IRA), making it effectively a stealth retirement account if you stay healthy.
+After age 65, HSA funds can be withdrawn for any purpose (taxed as ordinary income - like a traditional IRA), making it effectively a stealth retirement account if you stay healthy.
 Max out your HSA before other retirement accounts if you're on an HDHP.

-ACA Marketplace: Coverage if You Don't Have Employer Insurance
+ACA Marketplace: Coverage Without Employer Insurance

-The Affordable Care Act (ACA) created healthcare.gov β€” the federal marketplace where individuals and families without employer coverage can shop for insurance.
+The Affordable Care Act created healthcare.gov - where individuals and families without employer coverage shop for insurance.
 Key facts:

-• Premium Tax Credits (subsidies) are available for households earning 100%–400% of the federal poverty level.
-Check your eligibility at healthcare.gov
+• Premium Tax Credits (subsidies) are available for households earning 100%-400% of the federal poverty level.
+Check eligibility at healthcare.gov

-• Silver plans and Cost-Sharing Reductions: If your income is below 250% of FPL, you may qualify for cost-sharing reductions that significantly lower deductibles and out-of-pocket costs on Silver plans β€” making Silver tier potentially more valuable than its premium suggests
+• Silver plans and Cost-Sharing Reductions: If your income is below 250% of FPL, you may qualify for reductions that cut deductibles and out-of-pocket costs on Silver plans significantly - making Silver potentially more valuable than the premium suggests

-βœ… Always check subsidy eligibility
+✅ Always check subsidy eligibility

 Medicare & Medicaid

 Medicaid is joint federal-state insurance for low-income individuals and families.
-Eligibility varies by state β€” some states expanded Medicaid under the ACA, others didn't.
-Check your state's specific eligibility at medicaid.gov.
+Eligibility varies by state - some expanded Medicaid under the ACA, others didn't.
+Check your state's details at medicaid.gov.

 Frequently Asked Questions

-The out-of-pocket maximum is the most you'll pay in a single year for covered in-network healthcare services.
+The out-of-pocket maximum is the most you'll pay in a single year for covered in-network healthcare.
 Once you hit this limit, your insurance pays 100% of covered costs for the rest of the year.
 In 2025, ACA plans cap the individual out-of-pocket maximum at $9,450 and family at $18,900.
-Employer plans may have different limits.
-This is your most important financial protection β€” without it, a single major illness could cost an unlimited amount.
+Employer plans may differ.
+Without this cap, a single major illness could cost an unlimited amount out of pocket.

-Not necessarily β€” it depends on whether your doctor is in-network on your new plan.
+Not necessarily - it depends on whether your doctor is in-network on your new plan.
 Before switching plans during open enrollment, check whether your primary care physician, any specialists you see regularly, and your preferred hospitals are in-network on the new plan.
 The insurer's website should have a provider directory.
-Out-of-network care can cost dramatically more, or may not be covered at all on HMO and EPO plans.
+Out-of-network care can cost significantly more, or may not be covered at all on HMO and EPO plans.

-If you miss the November–January open enrollment window, you generally cannot get ACA marketplace coverage until the following November β€” unless you have a qualifying life event (Special Enrollment Period or SEP).
-Qualifying events include: losing other health coverage (job loss, aging off parents' plan at 26), getting married or divorced, having a baby or adopting, moving to a new area, and certain other life changes.
+Miss the November-January window and you generally can't get ACA marketplace coverage until the following November - unless you have a qualifying life event (Special Enrollment Period).
+Qualifying events include: losing other health coverage (job loss, aging off parents' plan at 26), getting married or divorced, having a baby or adopting, or moving to a new area.
 You typically have 60 days from the qualifying event to enroll.

 Important: US healthcare rules, plan options, premiums, deductibles, and eligibility thresholds change annually.
-Figures shown are 2025 guidance β€” always verify current details at healthcare.gov or with your employer benefits administrator.
+Figures shown are 2025 guidance - always verify current details at healthcare.gov or with your employer benefits administrator.
 Not regulated insurance advice.